Pur vs. Brita—which water filter pitcher is better?

 The Pur Standard filter filters water into the Pur Classic 11-cup pitcher.

-Both the Pur and Brita standard filters have a lifetime of 40 gallons of water filtered or 2 months, whichever comes first depending on the usage.
+Both the PUR and Brita standard filters have a lifetime of 40 gallons of water filtered or 2 months, whichever comes first, depending on the usage.

-Here’s where Brita really shines: The Elite filter, as its name implies, has a lifespan of 120 gallons of water filtered or 6 months.
-The Pur Plus filter actually has a shorter lifespan than its Standard filter, and only lasts for 30 gallons of water filtered or 2 months.
+Here’s where Brita shines.
+The Elite filter has a filter life of 120 gallons of water filtered or 6 months.
+The PUR Plus filter has a shorter lifespan than its Standard filter, lasting only 30 gallons of water filtered over 2 months.
+That’s to be expected, as the more intense filtration required to remove the aforementioned contaminants will necessitate more frequent replacements to maintain the same high level of water purity.

 Filter replacement costs